CodeMelted/codemelted_developer/use_cases/disk.md

 **Acceptance Criteria:**

-1. The disk namespace will provide the ability to copy files and directories on disk.
+1. The disk namespace will provide the ability to manage the local disk by
+   - Copy files and directories
+   - Creating files and directories
+   - Delete files and directories
-2. The disk namespace will provide the ability to delete files and directories on disk.
+   - List files and directories
-3. The disk namespace will provide the ability to move files and directories on disk.
+   - Move files and directories
-4. The disk namespace will provide the ability to query for a system's temporary directory or a user's home directory.
+2. The disk namespace will provide the ability to query the local disk for
+   - Information about an item on disk to include if it is a file, a directory, a symbolic link, its size, and its permissions
+   - Path separator for directories
+   - Platform's temporary directory
+   - User's home directory

 ### Read / Write Files